here begins the tale of papa ghostface.

 no apologies is the first of what would become a staple of all future PG CDs, and pretty much every other project i was ever involved in as a front-man — a spoken word piece with a musical backdrop. this one’s all about the effects of childhood emotional abuse, with some bouncy-sounding music underpinning the touching narrative. there’s a great moment at the end that comes out of nowhere with the two of us taking turns letting out speaker-destroying screams. mine is high and throaty. gord’s is deep and guttural. contrast!

-he adds some nice distorted vocal and instrumental sounds throughout, and i rifle through different synthesizer patches. i had to cut a few random pieces of the song out in order to get it to fit on the CD, because 80-minute CD-Rs weren’t a thing yet. the whole song is so messed up and fragmented, i don’t think i can even tell anymore where i made the cuts.
+he adds some nice distorted vocal and instrumental sounds throughout, and i rifle through different synthesizer patches. i had to cut a few random pieces of the song out in order to get it to fit on the CD, because 80-minute CD-Rs weren’t a thing yet. the whole song is so messed up and fragmented in its natural state, i don’t think i can tell anymore where i made the cuts.

-my very favourite song here has always been true love in the springtime. it kind of sums up the adventures i would soon be having with the opposite sex and kills off aunt ronita for the last time (to read about her previous deaths, see SINGIN’ THE OESOPHAGUS TO SLEEP and DON’T TALK LIKE A BABY) while building to a bridge section that features gord screaming into a kazoo and me grunting in harmony with myself.
+my very favourite song here has always been true love in the springtime. it kind of sums up the romantic adventures i would soon be having and kills off aunt ronita for the last time (to read about her previous deaths, see SINGIN’ THE OESOPHAGUS TO SLEEP and DON’T TALK LIKE A BABY) while building to a bridge section that features gord screaming into a kazoo and me grunting in harmony with myself.

-this was really only a warm-up for the musical chaos that lay ahead.
+it was only a warm-up for the musical chaos that lay ahead.

 she’s my girl